-If I were your fitness business marketing consultant… the very first thing I would ask of you is this.
+If I were your fitness business marketing consultant… the very first thing I would ask you to do is this:

 Go rent, download or stream and watch “Moneyball.”

 Honestly, the movie serves as a perfect metaphor for what’s going on in the fitness business right now.

 Moneyball is how I would ask you to start thinking about your business — regardless of whether it’s personal training, health coaching, a studio or a club environment.

 How to Win